Marketing, Storytelling and how some ideas were Made to Stick

 Telling the Story that was „Made to Stick”

-Now, I think we might agree that there is already a significant number of companies that got the hang of it by now, but I recently came across a business model that immediately got my attention and because it was one of the ideas that stuck with me, I couldn’t help but wander: Why was I so receptive?
+Now, I think we might agree that there is already a significant number of companies that got the hang of it by now, but I recently came across a business model that immediately got my attention and because it was one of the ideas that stuck with me, I couldn’t help but wonder: Why was I so receptive?

 I am talking about Warby Parker, a company that at the first glance was just trying to offer designer eyewear at a revolutionary price, while leading the way for socially conscious businesses.